crytic/solana-lints/lints/bump_seed_canonicalization/README.md

 - For every function containing calls to `solana_program::pubkey::Pubkey::create_program_address`
 - find the `bump` location from the first argument to `create_program_address` call.
   - first argument is the seeds array(`&[&[u8]]`).
 In general, the seeds are structured with bump as last element:
     `&[seed1, seed2, ..., &[bump]]` e.g `&[b"vault", &[bump]]`.
   - find the locations of bump.
   - If bump is assigned by accessing a struct field
     - if bump is assigned from a struct implementing `AnchorDeserialize` trait
       - report a warning to use `#[account(...)` macro
     - else report "bump may not be constrainted" warning
-    - else check if the bump is checked using a comparison operation
+  - else if the bump is checked using a comparison operation; do not report
-        - report a warning if the bump is not checked
+  - else report a warning